K-dash/nblm-rs/docs/python/audio.md

 ## Audio Overview Status

+!!! important "Status Checking Limitation"
-> **Important**: As of now, there is no API to retrieve audio overview status.
+    As of now, there is no API to retrieve audio overview status.
 You must check the NotebookLM web UI in your browser to see when audio generation is complete or if it has failed.

 ### Status Values